KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/capybara.md

 pagination_prev: null
 ---

-# Use Knapsack Pro with Capybara
+# Using Knapsack Pro with Capybara

 ## Troubleshooting